JaxProjex/traccarTakFlow/README.md

-# traccarTakNode
+# traccarTakFlow
 Node-Red Flow to forward Traccar server device locations to ATAK via multicast or TAKServer.
-Traccar Client CoT icons will change colors based on speed and status and can be configured to populate as a pointer to show course direction of movement (not supported by iTAK) or as a Spot Icon. (used in conjunction with Ampledatas node-red-contrib-tak). copy content in "traccarTakNode.json" and import to Node-Red.
+Traccar Client CoT icons will change colors based on speed and status and can be configured to populate as a pointer to show course direction of movement (not supported by iTAK) or as a Spot Icon. (used in conjunction with Ampledatas node-red-contrib-tak). copy contents in "traccarTakFlow.json" and import to Node-Red.

 ![traccar flow](/screenshot1.png?raw=true "Node Red Flow")